Topics (New)

 Notes

-parameter to values that you actually will need to use.
+Only set the metrics parameter to values that you actually will need to use.
 Requesting fewer metrics will make the API call faster, so there is no point asking for metrics that will then be ignored in the response.

-(the default).
+Also be aware that the words topics will tend to dominate your responses when ordering by volume (the default).
 This is because a single word will tend to appear in more mentions than a specific phrase.

 Example Call